inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/new-study-shows-how-using-machine-learning-in-healthcare-worsens-inequality-website-article.md

 link: "https://massivesci.com/notes/machine-learning-healthcare-inequality-bias/"
 keywords: []
 learnTags: ["ethics","fairness","bias"]
-summary: |-
-  This article explores how researchers from Stanford University characterized the trade-offs between a predictive model’s fairness and its performance to determine algorithmic fairness in healthcare.
+summary: "This article explores how researchers from Stanford University characterized the trade-offs between a predictive model’s fairness and its performance to determine algorithmic fairness in healthcare. "
 ---